ForAlchemyUni/eb-week-1/readme.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+### Implementation
+Uses transaction class to verify hash, signature and sender for transactions.

+### Extra
+Client stores nonce per wallet in the browser's local storage and will need to be cleared on server restart.